himanshupotpose/cdec-b48-docker/README.md

 Virtualization is a technology that allows you to create multiple virtual computers (VMs) on a single physical computer.

 Containerazation :-
-Containerazation is a technology used in devops to package an application along with all its dependencies (libraries ,framework . configs) into a single unit called a  container so it can run anywhere without issues.
+Containerazation is a technology used in devops to package an application along with all its dependencies (libraries ,framework ,configs) into a single unit called a  container so it can run anywhere without issues.

 ## What is Docker?